nvidia-compiler-sdk/pynvvm/README.md

     inter = NVVMInterface('/usr/local/cuda-5.5/nvvm/lib64/libnvvm.so')

+**NOTE**: It is important that the specified binary match the architecture of the Python interpreter under which your program is running.

 Once an interface object is created, it provides access to all of the libNVVM API functions as regular Python functions.
 However, instead of returning a libNVVM status code, each function returns either a string (for output